bth-bo/nodejs-redis/README.md

 ## Known concerns
 To make this repository works properly, you have to follow these steps
 - Follow all requirements
-- Run this on Jenkins multibranch pipeline
+- Master branch is still in progres, so you have to run this on Jenkins multibranch pipeline